 CAP: Update policy to include record retention.
 Create procedures to ensure that administrative investigations are appropriately conducted and documented.
-Provide the auditor with a copy of the procedures and samples of administrative investigations.
+Begin conducting administrative investigations on all allegations of sexual abuse or sexual harassment.
+It is recommended that the facility conduct administrative investigations on those investigations that have closed and did not have an administrative investigation conducted.
+Conduct administrative investigations on those investigations that are completed between the audit and the final report.
+Provide the auditor with a copy of the procedures and copies of any administrative investigations that are conducted.

 Response: The agency provided a copy of Management of Semi-Active and Archival Records, last updated on January 11, 2016 which requires all investigative files to be maintained for a minimum of 25 years.
 The agency has adapted a system to ensure that administrative investigations are completed as required.
 The Office of Investigations shall complete the administrative investigation, ensuring that a review is conducted addressing staff actions or staff failure to act contributed to any abuse.
 A memo was provided to the auditor from the PREA Coordinator, dated December 20, 2016 and proof of training was provided.
+Samples of administrative investigation conclusions were provided for the auditor to review.